Before looking at the spin: which ball is right for you based on your skill level

 Urethane vs ionomer (Surlyn)?

-Urethane grab More on the green (better short control).
-Surlyn is harder and durable.
-I prefer urethane when I'm looking to reduce impact.
+Urethane grips better on the green (better short-ball control).
+Surlyn is harder and more durable.
+I prefer urethane when I'm looking to lower my shots.

 Do I lose distance with "soft" balls?

-The difference in actual meters usually matters less than control and consistency.
-In my game, the ball that helps me to leave it nearby My score drops, even though it's not the "longest".
+The difference in actual distance usually matters less than control and consistency.
+In my game, the ball that helps me get it close lowers my score, even if it's not the "longest.".

 How do I do the 9+9 test without messing up the scoreboard?

-Prepare the test before leaving, alternate balls for nine and note down key sensations (approach and putting).
-Keep with the one that gives you confidence.
+Prepare for the round before heading out, alternate balls on nines and note down key sensations (approach and putting).
+Keep the one that gives you confidence.

 Balls recovered: yes or no?

-For me, No as the main ball: too much variability.
+For me, not as a main ball: too much variability.
 Use them only for practice.

 In short

-For 2026, The key is not a "best sellers" list, but choose wisely: 3 layers or more If you're looking for tact and control, urethane when the green is in charge and, above all, A/B test (9+9) on your field.
-With picks like Tour Response, Q-Star Tour, Triad or Vice Pro Soft you will have Great performance for the price.
-And remember: the ball that gives you confidence is the one that most You save yourself from bumps.
+By 2026, the key is not a "best seller" list, but choosing wisely: 3 layers or more if you're looking for feel and control, urethane when the green is in charge and, above all, A/B test (9+9) on your course.
+With picks like Tour Response, Q-Star Tour, Triad, or Vice Pro Soft, you'll get great value for your money.
+And remember: the ball you're confident in is the one that saves you the most strokes.